mims-harvard/PrimeKG/README.md

 ## Cite Us

-If you find Therapeutics Data Commons useful, cite our NeurIPS paper:
+If you find PrimeKG useful, cite our arxiv paper: TODO

 ```
 @article{Huang2021tdc,